timoooo/audio_classification_nn/README.md

 NN v2 Spectrogram Testresult: 21% --> Accuarcy slightly decreased but computation time increased a lot. --> fewer feature set more epochs to train

-NN v5 Spectrogram Testresult 41% --> lowering the
+NN v5 Spectrogram Testresult 41% --> lowering the lr increased acc by a lot

+NN v6 Spectrogram Testresult 50% --> by far the best results with this setup